 - To a medium bowl, add the lentils, rice, onion, mushrooms, pine nuts, raisins, garlic, dill, olive oil, and salt.
 Stir gently until well-combined.

-- Add the marinara sauce and 1/4 cup water to a 3-quart or larger Crock Pot.
+- Add the marinara sauce and ¼ cup water to a 3-quart or larger Crock Pot.
 Stir to combine.

-- Set a cabbage leaf on a working surface, outer side down, and scoop about 1/2 cup of the mushroom-lentil mixture into the middle.
-Fold the stem end up about 1/3 of the way, then fold in the sides.
+- Set a cabbage leaf on a working surface, outer side down, and scoop about ½ cup of the mushroom-lentil mixture into the middle.
+Fold the stem end up about ⅓ of the way, then fold in the sides.
 Continue rolling semi-tightly until completely rolled up.
 Lay roll seam-side down on top of the marinara sauce.

-- Cook on high for 4–5 hours or on low for 8–10 hours.
+- Cook on HIGH for 4–5 hours or on LOW for 8–10 hours.